OtherDevOpsGene/intro-to-docker/README.md

 The exact version and build number are not critical to this workshop.

-If the command works and you get a response similar to below, you are ready to proceed with [Lesson 1- Our First Containers](01-Lesson/README.md).
+If the command works and you get a response similar to above, you are ready to proceed with [Lesson 1- Our First Containers](01-Lesson/README.md).

 Good luck!